 Currently, many watercourses in the wheat-belt are poorly managed; with erosion, salinization and invasive alien weeds being some of the most notable effects of mismanagement.
-As a result, landowners are asking for advice and assistance with practical management: we believe that by assisting these farmers through providing expertise and hands-on management, we can pave the way for enabling more positive attitudes towards ecosystem management in this very fragile system.
-Thus, by creating awareness around the importance of healthy ecosystems, and by extending a ‘helping hand’ to landowners, through assistance with watercourse restoration and management, we will further build our relationships with landowners and in some cases, establish the foundation on which to negotiate for Conservation Easements.
+As a result, landowners asked for advice and assistance with practical management: we believe that by assisting these farmers through providing expertise and hands-on management, we could pave the way for enabling more positive attitudes towards ecosystem management in this very fragile system.
+Thus, by creating awareness around the importance of healthy ecosystems, and by extending a ‘helping hand’ to landowners, through assistance with watercourse restoration and management, we could further build our relationships with landowners and in some cases, establish the foundation on which to negotiate for Conservation Easements.

-The Watercourse Restoration Project is funded by the WWF Nedbank Green Trust
+The Watercourse Restoration Project was funded by the WWF Nedbank Green Trust.

 Update on the Watercourse Restoration Project